instana/openapi/spec/descriptions/tagSyntheticResults.md

 ## Get Synthetic test playback result detail data

 ### Query Parameters
 **type** The type of the detailed data.
-Its value is one of these types: SUBTRANSACTIONS, LOGS, IMAGES, VIDEOS, and HAR.
+Its value is one of these types: SUBTRANSACTIONS, LOGS, and HAR.

 **name** The name of the file to be retrieved, if more than one file available for the same type.
 Used when the type equals to LOGS or IMAGES